rzuehlsd/DUPLO_Train_Remote_Controller/README.md

 ---

-## 📖 Project Overview
+## Project Overview

 This project implements a robust, multi-layered, event-driven train controller for LEGO DUPLO trains.
-The firmware builds on top of the open-source [Legoino](https://github.com/JorgePe/legoino) library created by Jorge Pereira ("JorgePe"), reusing its Powered Up protocol support while adding a hardened hardware abstraction tailored to ESP32 dual-core devices.
+The firmware builds on top of the open-source [Legoino](https://github.com/corneliusmunz/legoino) library created by Cornelius Munz, reusing its Powered Up protocol support while adding a hardened hardware abstraction tailored to ESP32 dual-core devices.

 Key pillars of the solution include: